It answers a simple question: What does it look like to stay?

 Discipleship at Pilgrim is not measured by activity, visibility, or quick results.
 It is measured by steady faithfulness over time.

-• Attend faithfully—gathering consistently for corporate worship and teaching
+Gathering consistently for corporate worship and teaching.

 Growth is often quiet, gradual, and deeply rooted.

-This approach to discipleship is for individuals and families who want clarity, depth, and long-term spiritual growth rooted in Scripture.
+This approach is for individuals and families who want clarity, depth, and long-term spiritual growth rooted in Scripture.
+It will feel slower than program-driven models — because it is.
+But it produces lasting fruit.

 Our aim is not to pressure anyone, but to be honest about what discipleship here actually requires.